NextSDS Logo

 Skin/Body

-Protective gloves and overalls should be worn as specified in the appropriate national standard.
-Contaminated garments should be removed promptly and should not be re-used until they have been decontaminated.
-Overalls.
-PVC Apron.
-PVC protective suit may be required if exposure severe.
-Some plastic personal protective equipment (PPE) (e.g. gloves, aprons, overshoes) are not recommended as they may produce static electricity.
-For large scale or continuous use wear tight-weave non-static clothing (no metallic fasteners, cuffs or pockets).
-Non sparking safety or conductive footwear should be considered.
-Conductive footwear describes a boot or shoe with a sole made from a conductive compound chemically bound to the bottom components, for permanent control to electrically ground the foot an shall dissipate static electricity from the body to reduce the possibility of ignition of volatile compounds.
+• Overalls. • PVC Apron. • PVC protective suit may be required if exposure severe.
+Some plastic personal protective equipment (PPE) (e.g. gloves, aprons, overshoes) are not recommended as they may produce static electricity. • For large scale or continuous use wear tight-weave non-static clothing (no metallic fasteners, cuffs or pockets). • Non sparking safety or conductive footwear should be considered.
+Conductive footwear describes a boot or shoe with a sole made from a conductive compound chemically bound to the bottom components, for permanent control to electrically ground the foot and shall dissipate static electricity from the body to reduce the possibility of ignition of volatile compounds.
 Electrical resistance must range between 0 to 500,000 ohms.

 Environmental